Men’s Sunglasses Buying Guide

-Square: A face with a strong jaw line and broad forehead will look good with rounded sunglasses that contrast with the face shape.
+A face with a strong jawline and broad forehead will look good with rounded sunglasses that contrast with the face shape.
 Shop for sunglasses that have rounded bottom edges with top edges that are fairly straight across, like classic wayfarer sunglasses.

-Oblong: A long, narrow face can be balanced out by a pair of wrap sunglasses.
-The strong, wide line of stylish wrap sunglasses shortens an oblong face, and you’ll have the added benefit of a modern style that is as perfect for a pair of sports sunglasses as it is for lounging by the pool.
+A long, narrow face can be balanced out by a pair of wrap sunglasses.
+The strong, wide line of stylish wrap sunglasses shortens an oblong face, and you’ll have the added benefit of a modern style perfect for lounging by the pool.

-Pick a style: Once you have determined your sunglasses size, you can find men’s shades to fit your face.
-Remember, however, that a millimeter isn’t very much, so you don’t have to worry if a pair you like is one or two millimeters different than the measurement you came up with.
+Once you have determined your sunglasses size, you can find men’s shades to fit your face.
+Remember, a millimeter isn’t very much, so you don’t have to worry if a pair you like is one or two millimeters over or under the measurement you came up with.

-Polarization: Polarized sunglasses block out the glare that happens when sunlight reflects off flat surfaces, like water or the street.
-For sports sunglasses, polarized sunglasses are one of the best choices because keeping out that glare while you are boating, running or cycling can help maximize your performance.
+Polarized sunglasses block out the glare that happens when sunlight reflects off flat surfaces, like water or the street.
+For sports sunglasses, polarized sunglasses are one of the best choices because keeping out that glare while you are boating, running, or cycling can help maximize your performance.